sxjczzl/Homebrew-brew/docs/Formula-Cookbook.md

 Homebrew doesn’t package already packaged language-specific libraries.
 These should be installed directly from `gem`/`cpan`/`pip` etc.

-If you're installing an application then use [`resource`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#resource-class_method)s for all language-specific dependencies:
+If you’re installing an application then use [`resource`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#resource-class_method)s for all language-specific dependencies:

 ```ruby
 class Foo < Formula